aikithoughts/dave-markdoc-blog/pages/articles/axelar-rewrite.md

 ---

 {%infobox title="Introducing the Interchain Portal" type="info" open=true %}
-Check out the [Interchain Portal](https://testnet.interchain.axelar.dev/) to explore how to create Interchain Tokens.
+Check out the [Interchain Portal](https://testnet.interchain.axelar.dev/) to explore how to create interchain tokens.
 {%/infobox%}

-With Axelar, you can take new and existing ERC-20 tokens and transform them into Interchain Tokens.
+With Axelar, you can take new and existing ERC-20 tokens and transform them into interchain tokens.
 You can make these tokens available across any number of chains.
-Interchain Tokens enable a number of solutions, including:
+Interchain tokens enable a number of solutions, including:

 * Sending tokens cross-chain
 * Building custom asset bridges